i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/tabs/external-links.md

 title: External Links
 ---

-# Associated External Links
+# External Links

 The *External links* tab is used to show associated external links.

 For some items, external links are managed from the menu **Setup \> External links**.

-These links can use object fields such as IP, name, etc. See [Configure protocol external links](../../modules/configuration/external_links.md).
+These links can use object fields such as IP, name, etc.

+See
+[Configure protocol external links](../../modules/configuration/external_links.md).

 Examples: